 How to get there and where to parkLeave the A8/E70 at jct 249 and follow signs for Cabezón de la Sal across two roundabouts.
 As you approach the town take the CA180 towards Reinosa and follow the road through Cabezón.
 Stay on this road through the villages of Ruente and Barcenillas and then, at Valle de Cabuérniga turn right onto the CA182 towards Carmona.
 Follow this road uphill for a little over 4 km and then, just after a sign for a crossroads arrive at Collada de Carmona with a large parking bay on the left alongside a signpost for a walking route to Sarceda.
 With the signpost on your left walk to the end of the parking bay where you will find a small pillar and plaque for Collada de Carmona.
 The walk starts here.

 The walkCross the road and go through a gate by a cattle grid to take the path that leads straight ahead.
 Cross another cattle grid and, very soon, keep left at a fork.
 Follow this path until you arrive at an intersection.
 Turn left here to follow the grass path – the other path is your return route.
 Stay on the grass track and soon enjoy views of the valley below, the Escudo Ridge in front of you and the Peňa Sagra to your left.
-Soon the path runs alongside a fence and you follow the fence for some 850m and then, in a hollow, instead of following the fence steeply uphill, turn right to join a grass track.
+Soon the path runs alongside a fence and you follow the fence for some 850m.
+Pass a signpost and head downhill and then, in a hollow, instead of following the fence steeply uphill, keep right to follow grass track.
 This soon becomes a more distinct path and leads down to a more substantial track below where you turn right.
 You stay on this track for 2.75 km as it makes its way around the valley and gently descends.
 Ignore any minor paths to the left or right, pass a water trough on the left and a gate and holly bushes on the right and eventually, at a major intersection, turn right to start making your way quite steeply uphill.
 Head towards the pylons above and bear right.
 Continue uphill and ignore a path that descends to the left.
 The path follows alongside a wall for a short distance and then heads into open pasture - you might encounter horses and cattle here.
 Continue uphill with fine views of the surrounding villages; ignore another path to the left; keep straight ahead at the next intersection and eventually return to the path that leads back to the parking area.

 Monte Corona (9 kilometres - easy)